 Tendons are fibrous connective tissue bands attaching muscles to bones.
 A synovial sheath containing synovial fluid surrounds most tendons.
 Tendons mainly transmit forces from muscle to the skeleton.
 Pathologic findings are typified by fibrinoid degeneration, inflammation, and mucoid degeneration.8

 Bursitis and tendonitis are often grouped together because the history, symptomatology, physical examination findings, and treatment for these two inflammatory processes often coincide.
 Corticosteroid injections serve to decrease inflammation, provide pain control, and promote healing.
-The goal of injection into tendon sheaths and bursae is to attain concentrated steroid levels to maximize the local ...
+The goal of injection into tendon sheaths and bursae is to attain concentrated steroid levels to maximize ...